ROCm/rocprofiler-compute/docs/how-to/analyze/tui.rst

 ****************************************

 ROCm Compute Profiler's analyze mode now supports a lightweight Text-based User Interface (TUI) that provides an interactive terminal experience for enhanced usability.
-The TUI interface is an alternative to the standard CLI if you want to explore analysis results with improved visual feedback and interactive navigation, but without the additional setup requirements or overhead of a full graphical interface.
+You can use the TUI interface as an alternative to the standard CLI if you want to explore analysis results with improved visual feedback and interactive navigation, but without the additional setup requirements or overhead of a full graphical interface.
 This analysis option is implemented as a terminal-based interface